dzackgarza/Notes/Class_Notes/2020/Fall/Etale Cohomology/sections/10 Lecture 10.md

 :::{.proof title="sketch"}
-There is a general statement (see Tohoku) for the spectral sequence of a composition of two functors between abelian functors where the first preserves injectives, you get such a spectral sequence.
+There is a general statement (see Tohoku): given two functors between abelian functors where the first preserves injectives, you get such a spectral sequence.
 :::